-You don't have to “take me out to the ball game” to throw this fun birthday party…. instead you invite the guests over to your house or a nearby local park for your own baseball game!
-We've thrown this party twice now for two of our sons when they each turned 6… and it was so much fun!
+You don't have to “take me out to the ball game” to throw this fun birthday party!
+Just invite the guests over to your house or a nearby local park for your own baseball game!
+We've thrown a baseball birthday party twice now for two of our sons, and they both loved it!
+Another one of our fun favorite kids birthday parties!

 The Baseball Party Invitation

-One of the things that made this party “extra cool” for the kids, was that we had made a CD of baseball park music that we played between batters…. including all of the sound effects that you might hear at a real baseball game (or at least the Minor League games that our family attends!)
+One of the things that made this party “extra cool” for the kids, was that we had used baseball park music and we played it between batters- including all of the baseball park sound effects that you might hear at a real baseball game (or at least the Minor League games that our family attends!)
 The kids got a huge kick out of this!

 Baseball Party Food!

-and for another baseball party we made a pennant cake…..
+And for another baseball party, we made a pennant cake and baseball-shaped cupcakes:

 I created this easy-to-complete thank you note for the kids to use after the party!

 Would You Like to Download the Free Party Printables?